Why home water tests cost between $75 and $450

 👎 "My water heater is leaking at the bottom (it's not any of the valves - it's the rim at the very bottom)." — reddit review

 Source: Price-Quotes Research Lab Consumer Sentiment Analysis.
-23 reviews across Reddit, Yelp, and Google Maps.
+38 reviews across publicly available consumer review platforms.
 Methodology

 Seattle's plumbing needs are shaped by its unique environment and housing stock.
 The city's moderate, rainy climate, with average winter temperatures hovering around freezing (November-March), necessitates attention to pipe insulation and freeze protection, especially in older homes.
 Many Seattle homes, particularly those built before the 1960s, feature aging galvanized steel pipes, prone to corrosion and leaks, requiring frequent replacement.
 The City of Seattle enforces strict plumbing codes, including specific requirements for water-efficient fixtures and backflow preventers.
 The cost of plumbing services in Seattle tends to be higher than the national average, reflecting the high cost of living and skilled labor demands.